-My path ran through punishment, accountability, and pain, but healing provided a strength of character and opportunities to make the world a better place.
+Vicky White and I had similar stories, right up until the very end.
+My path ran through punishment, accountability, and pain, but also through healing.
+That journey offered me strength of character and opportunities to make meaning of my choices.

-None of us is our worst mistake.
+Any decision can carry life-or-death consequences.
+But none of us is only our worst mistake.

 Dear Toby: